bjornbytes/lovr/CONTRIBUTING.md

 Submitting Issues
 ---

 Feel free to file an issue if you notice a bug.
-Make sure you search before filing an issue, it may have already been asked!
+Make sure you search before filing an issue, as it may have already been asked.

 Issues are okay for feature requests and questions about the development of LÖVR as well, but usually you'll get a better response by asking in [Slack](https://join.slack.com/ifyouwannabemylovr/shared_invite/MTc5ODk2MjE0NDM3LTE0OTQxMTIyMDEtMzdhOGVlODFhYg).
-Questions about using LÖVR belong in Slack.
+Questions about how to use LÖVR belong in Slack.

 Contributing Documentation
 ---